ericsonga/APCSAReview/_sources/HiddenFiles/topic-8-4-toggle-write-code.rst

         :practice: T
         :autograde: unittest

         Write the ``breakIntoLetters`` method.
 It should accept a two-dimensional String array, in which each row contains the characters of a word.
 It should then return a single-dimensional (normal) String array containing the words in each row of the two-dimensional array.
-For example, calling ``breakIntoLetters`` on {{“b”, “a”, “t”, “h”}, {“t”, “e”, “n”, “s”}, {“j”, “a”, “c”, “k”}, {“l”, “a”, “z”, “y”}} should return {“bath”, “tens”, “jack”, “lazy”}.
+For example, calling ``breakIntoLetters`` on { {“b”, “a”, “t”, “h”}, {“t”, “e”, “n”, “s”}, {“j”, “a”, “c”, “k”}, {“l”, “a”, “z”, “y”} } should return {“bath”, “tens”, “jack”, “lazy”}.
         ~~~~
         import java.util.Arrays;